flogvit/wikiportraits-uploader/OAUTH_SETUP_1_0A.md

 ## How Callback URLs Work with OAuth 1.0a

-With "Allow consumer to specify a callback in requests" enabled:
+With "Allow consumer to specify a callback in requests" enabled:Can you fix

 ### Development
 - Your app uses: `http://localhost:3010/api/auth/callback/wikimedia`